-Tumor markers are most often used to track how a patient's cancer responds to treatment.
+Tumor markers are most often used to track how your cancer is responding to treatment.
 If the level is going down, the treatment is working.
 If it goes up, the cancer may be growing.
-There are health issues that can cause markers to be elevated that are not cancer.
-Because of this, you must think about the tumor marker levels along with the results of radiology scans (CT scan, MRI, Ultrasound), the patient’s symptoms, and the healthcare provider’s exam.
+There are health issues other than cancer that can cause markers to be higher.
+Because of this, you must think about the tumor marker levels along with the results of radiology scans (CT scan, MRI, Ultrasound), your symptoms, and your healthcare provider’s exam.

 In some cancers, markers are used to watch for recurrence (return of the cancer after treatment).
 This is not useful in all cancer types.
 In breast cancer, research has found that watching tumor markers after treatment does not help people live longer.
 For that reason, they are not recommended.

-Tumor markers can also be used along with other tests (scans, biopsies, and so on) to help find cancer in a patient who has symptoms that are suspicious for cancer.
-Some markers can help healthcare providers predict how the patient will do and to pick a treatment plan.
+Tumor markers can also be used along with other tests (scans, biopsies, and so on) to help find cancer if you have symptoms that could be caused by cancer.
+Some markers can help predict how you will do and guide your treatment plan.